WillTDA/Discord.js-Captcha/README.md

     attempts: 3, //optional, defaults to 1. number of attempts before captcha is considered to be failed
     timeout: 30000, //optional, defaults to 60000. time the user has to solve the captcha on each attempt in milliseconds
     showAttemptCount: true, //optional, defaults to true. whether to show the number of attempts left in embed footer
-    customPromptEmbed: new MessageEmbed(), //customise the embed that will be sent to the user when the captcha is requested
+    customPromptEmbed: new EmbedBuilder(), //customise the embed that will be sent to the user when the captcha is requested
-    customSuccessEmbed: new MessageEmbed(), //customise the embed that will be sent to the user when the captcha is solved
+    customSuccessEmbed: new EmbedBuilder(), //customise the embed that will be sent to the user when the captcha is solved
-    customFailureEmbed: new MessageEmbed(), //customise the embed that will be sent to the user when they fail to solve the captcha
+    customFailureEmbed: new EmbedBuilder(), //customise the embed that will be sent to the user when they fail to solve the captcha
 });

-client.on("guildMemberAdd", async member => {
-    //in your bot application in the dev portal, make sure you have intents turned on! captcha.present(member);
-});

-client.login("Discord Bot Token")
 ```

-**Note:** When displaying a CAPTCHA to the user, the CAPTCHA image will automatically be attached to the `customPromptEmbed` for you.

-In addition, if you have the `showAttemptCount` option enabled, any embed footer text on the `customPromptEmbed` will be overwritten with the number of attempts left.

 ### <u>**`channelID`** Option Explained</u>
 The `channelID` option is the ID of the Discord Text Channel to Send the CAPTCHA to if the user's Direct Messages are locked.